Underhill, Holme

 Underhill at Holme, West Yorkshire, England, is a modern house designed by Arthur Quarmby in 1969 and built from 1973 to 1975.
-Underhill has been Grade II listed on the National Heritage List for England since July 2017.
+It has been Grade II listed on the National Heritage List for England since July 2017.

 Underhill was the first earth-sheltered house to have been built in Britain in modern times.
-Historic England described Underhill as "representing a significant milestone in the development of ecological and sustainable architecture".
+Historic England described the property as "representing a significant milestone in the development of ecological and sustainable architecture".

 It was built at a cost of £50,000 and was constructed by J. B. Kenworthy of Holmfirth.

 The house features a 36 ft hourglass-shaped swimming pool centrally located in the main room, with a large octagonal pyramid conservatory-style skylight window in the ceiling above the centre of one of its circular ends.